NBA Legend Michael Jordan Influenced Terry Rozier To Choose Hornets Over Knicks In Free Agency

 — Jay King (@ByJayKing) August 14, 2019

 Choosing the Hornets over the Knicks is undeniably a no-brainer for Terry Rozier.
-Though the Hornets are not a big market team like the Knicks, they managed to give Rozier the top two things he’s looking for his next team – a decent contract and a starting role.
-As of now, Rozier is considered as the player who will lead the Hornets in the post-Kemba Walker era.
+Though the Hornets are not a big market team like the Knicks, they managed to give Rozier the top two things he was looking for in his next team – a decent contract and a starting role.
+As of now, Rozier is considered the player who will lead the Hornets in the post-Kemba Walker era.

 The 2019-20 NBA season is yet to start, but Terry Rozier admitted that he’s already feeling the pressure of the responsibility he’s carrying on his shoulders.